gowtham2k2/Subreddit-Transfer-and-Unsubscriber/README.md

 <img src="Images/copy link.png" width="1200"/>

 ## Step 6:
-paste them in a different browser's address bar where your new account is logged in.
+Paste them in a different browser's address/search bar where your new account is logged in.
 If you have multiple links then paste them one by one in new tabs.
-For example 10 links = 10 tabs.
-All the new subreddit will have green join buttons, common subreddits of two accounts will have red leave button
+For example if the above code generates 10 links then paste one link in one new tab, so 10 links = 10 tabs.
+All the new subreddit will have green join buttons and common subreddits of those two accounts will have red leave button.

 Tip: If you don't have a second browser just open an incognito tab and login into your new account where you want to transfer those subreddits.